How to Apply

 - Excellent verbal and written communication skills.

-- Experience writing grant proposals and identifying grant funded opportunities.
+- Experience with grant writing and seeking grant funded opportunities.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.